 Since 2012, we have been working with the Katah family, and the Nandi Hills community, to establish Kenya’s first-ever “Artisanal Tea Cottage Factory”.
 This small specialty factory is processing orthodox teas that have never been seen before in the world market: Purple, Green, Oolong and Black artisanal teas.
 The factory is fully staffed, managed, and owned, by small-scale Kenyan tea farmers in Nandi Hills.
 The Tea Board of Kenya, has granted us one of the first tea processing licenses to produce these artisanal, direct-from-farm teas.

 We are leading the research and processing of new Kenyan teas, but more importantly, we are providing steady employment where there wasn’t any before.
-We are currently employing 8 tea workers at the tea cottage, 30 people to hand-pluck leaves in the garden, and over 10 small-scale tea growers.
+Thus far, we have created over 200 jobs in rural Kenya!
 We are paying sustainable wages and we are investing in rural community’s.
 JusTea’s ethical tea partnership offers you a unique tea with a story – justly made tea.

 Trust & Relationships

 Doing business in Kenya requires patience, slow careful progress.
 The foundation of Kenyan business is based on trust and relationships.
 After these are established, then you learn how you can build a partnership together.
 You go to their house, have dinner, drink tea with them, meet their family and then you invite them to your house to do the same.
 All the time you are learning about Kenyan ways of trust and relationships, you would never discuss the formalities of a business contract first.
 JusTea has built business on quality relationships with the tea farmers.